Decline of newspapers: Financial strategies

 Within the industry, there is little consensus on the best strategy for survival.
-Some pin their hopes on new technologies such as e-paper or radical revisions of the newspaper, such as Daily Me; others, like a recent cover story in Time magazine, have advocated a system that includes both subscriptions as well as micro-payments for individual stories.
+Some pin their hopes on new technologies such as e-paper or radical revisions of the newspaper, such as Daily Me; others, like a 2009 cover story in Time magazine, have advocated a system that includes both subscriptions as well as micro-payments for individual stories.

 Some newspaper analysts believe the wisest move is embracing the Internet, and exploiting the considerable brand value and consumer trust that newspapers have built over decades.
 But revenues from online editions have come nowhere near matching previous print income from circulation and advertising sales, since they get only about one-tenth to one-twentieth the revenue for a Web reader that they do for a print reader;

 many struggle to maintain their previous levels of reporting amidst eroding profits.

-With profits falling, many newspapers have cut back on their most expensive reporting projects — overseas bureaus and investigative journalism.
+With profits falling, many newspapers have cut back on their most expensive reporting projects—overseas bureaus and investigative journalism.
 Some investigative projects often take months, with their payoff uncertain.
 In the past, larger newspapers often devoted a portion of their editorial budget to such efforts, but with ad dollars drying up, many papers are looking closer at the productivity of individual reporters, and judging speculative investments in investigative reports as non-essential.

 Some advocates have suggested that instead of investigative reports funded by newspapers, that non-profit foundations pick up the slack.
-The new non-profit ProPublica, a $10-million-a-year foundation devoted solely to investigative reporting and overseen by former Wall Street Journal editor Paul Steiger, for instance, hopes that its 18 reporters will be able to release their investigative reports free, courtesy of partnerships with such outlets as The New York Times, The Atlantic and 60 Minutes.
-The online editor of the aforementioned Tucson Citizen founded an alternative, locally-based nonprofit online newspaper, the Tucson Sentinel, in 2009 after the Citizen was shut down, and not long afterward joined what is now the Institute for Nonprofit News, a national organization of over 200 similar independent news providers.
+The non-profit ProPublica, a $10-million-a-year foundation devoted solely to investigative reporting and overseen by former Wall Street Journal editor Paul Steiger, for instance, hopes that its 18 reporters will be able to release their investigative reports free, courtesy of partnerships with such outlets as The New York Times, The Atlantic and 60 Minutes.
+The online editor of the aforementioned Tucson Citizen founded an alternative, locally based nonprofit online newspaper, the Tucson Sentinel, in 2009 after the Citizen was shut down, and not long afterward joined what is now the Institute for Nonprofit News, a national organization of over 200 similar independent news providers.
 The Huffington Post also announced that it would set aside funds for investigative reporting.
 Other industry observers are now clamoring for government subsidies to the newspaper industry.

 Observers point out that the reliability and accountability of newspapers is being replaced by a sea of anonymous bloggers, many with uncertain credentials and points of view.
 Where once the reader of a daily newspaper might consume reporting, for instance, by an established Cairo bureau chief for a major newspaper, today that same reader might be directed by a search engine to an anonymous blogger with cloudy allegiances, training or ability.